[caption id="" align="alignnone" width="1456"]

-Think of resilience as your psychological immune system.
-Just as your body fights off illness, resilience helps you recover from emotional and mental challenges.
-It's the difference between being knocked down by failure and using it as a stepping stone.
-It's the ability to celebrate success without becoming attached to it, and to experience setback without losing your sense of purpose.
+Think of resilience as a team's psychological immune system.
+Just as a healthy body fights off illness, resilience helps your people recover from the emotional and mental load of demanding work.
+It is the difference between an employee who is knocked flat by a tough project and one who treats it as a lesson.
+It is the ability to celebrate a win without coasting on it, and to absorb a setback without losing focus or motivation.

-True resilience means maintaining an inner calm you can return to, even during stressful times
+Resilience at work means employees have an inner calm to return to, even during stressful stretches [/caption]

-Understanding Success and Failure: The Foundation of Resilience
+Understanding Success and Failure at Work: The Foundation of Resilience

-Before we explore specific meditation techniques for building resilience, we need to examine two concepts that lie at its very foundation: success and failure.
-These aren't opposites, they're two sides of the same coin, and your internal reaction to both determines your level of resilience.
+Before we explore specific meditation techniques for building resilience, it helps to examine two experiences every employee meets constantly on the job: success and failure.
+A launch lands or it does not.
+A pitch wins or it loses.
+These aren't opposites, they're two sides of the same coin, and how a person responds internally to both is what determines their resilience at work.

 The Paradox of Success Through Failure